 Welcome to the September 2021 Los Angeles Apartment Report.
 In this assessment of the local rental market, Rentable data scientists and rental experts break down the September 2021 key findings and figures for the Los Angeles rental landscape.

 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Los Angeles and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Los Angeles average rent prices in the chart below.

 More key findings include:

-Rent decreased in West Hollywood, CA, Santa Monica, CA, Glendale, CA, Anaheim, CA, Playa Del Rey, CA.
+Rent decreased in West Hollywood, CA, Long Beach, CA, Playa Del Rey, CA.

 3 suburbs are currently priced higher than the city of Los Angeles.